KSPModdingLibs/KSPCommunityFixes/README.md

 #### Bugfixes

 - **RefundingOnRecovery** : Vessel recovery funds properly account for modules implementing IPartCostModifier.
-This bug affect stock fairings, cargo parts and many modules from various mods.
+This bug affect stock fairings, cargo parts and many modules from various mods (part switchers and procedural parts mods, USI, Kerbalism, Tweakscale, etc).\
+This is the same issue that is also fixed by [KSP-Recall](https://forum.kerbalspaceprogram.com/index.php?/topic/192048-18/), but by patching the actual stock bug instead of doing a huge hack with hidden resources.
+If KSP-Recall is installed, the fix from KSPCommunityFixes will by used instead of the KSP-Recall one.

 #### Quality of Life tweaks

 - **PAWCollapsedInventories** : Part Action Window inventory UI widgets in a collapsed group by default, group title show slots usage and cargo mass.
-Applied to part and kerbal inventories.
+Applied to part and kerbal inventories.\
 ![](https://github.com/KSPModdingLibs/KSPCommunityFixes/raw/master/Screenshots/PAWCollapsedInventories.gif)
-- **AltimeterHorizontalPosition** : Altimeter widget horizontal position is now tweakable in the pause menu settings.
+- **AltimeterHorizontalPosition** : Altimeter widget horizontal position is now tweakable in the pause menu settings.\
 ![](https://github.com/KSPModdingLibs/KSPCommunityFixes/raw/master/Screenshots/AltimeterHorizontalPosition.gif)

 ### License